bleunguts/bleunguts/portfolio2003.md

 _Macro Media Manager (MMM)_

-- Developed Klystron oscilloscope generator that packs laser position coordinates into PCM audio signals via a multiplexer through to the laser mechanical hardware
+- Developed a Klystron oscilloscope generator that packs laser position coordinates into PCM audio signals via a multiplexer to the laser mechanical hardware.
-- Developed a real-time digital & analogue clock that draws the clock sprites with colour out to the laser hardware
+- Created a real-time digital & analog clock that draws clock sprites with color output to the laser hardware.
-- Implemented MIDI device control to play music notes via a MIDI keyboard
+- Implemented MIDI device control to play music notes via a MIDI keyboard.